On this page

-- New Zealand is represented in Portugal by the New Zealand Embassy in Paris, France
+- New Zealand is represented in Portugal by the New Zealand Embassy to France

 New Zealand to Portugal

-- September 2007: Foreign Minister Winston Peters visited Portugal and met the Portuguese Foreign Minister Luís Amado
+- September 2007: Minister of Foreign Affairs, Rt Hon Winston Peters, visited Portugal and met the Portuguese Foreign Minister Luís Amado.

 Portugal to New Zealand